Naoghuman/articles/SokubanFX/02_Create-first-prototype.md

             return checkMovementResult;
         }

-	// and do all other collision checks also here.
+	// and do all other collision checks here also.
     }
     ...
 }